castro-gzlz/TESS-cont/README.md

 ### Example 1: The simplest case.
 A TIC number (and a sector) to study TOI-5005

 In this example, we specify the **TIC number** of TOI-5005 (282485660) to quantify the different flux contributions to its SPOC photometric aperture in Sector 65.
 By default, *TESS-cont* considers all nearby *Gaia* sources within a radius of 200 arcsecs.
-This value can be customized in the [OPTIONAL] section.

 ```
 python TESS-cont.py TOI-5005_S65.ini
 ```